a-ws-m/unlockNN/benchmarking/matbench/results/README.md

 there was exactly one prediction for every point in the dataset.
 The residual of each prediction contributed to the cumulative distribution.

+Parity plots are also provided to give a more intuitive way of visualising the confidence intervals predicted by the models.
+In each case, two standard deviations (the 95% confidence interval) are plotted for 125 randomly sampled points.
+The same materials (i.e. same inputs) and the respective predictions are plotted for each choice of number of inducing index points.

 ### Perovskites calibration

 ![Perovskites probabilistic parity plots](perovskites-parity.png)